seriaati/enka-py/README.md

 # enka-py
- An async wrapper for enka.network written in Python.
+ An async API wrapper for enka.network written in Python.